atrocore/docs-old/atropim/user-guide/attributes.md

 ### Associated Attributes

-"Attributes" is a hierarchical entity.
-After a new record is created you can assign "Associated Attributes" and "Associating Attributes" to it.
+The System has the functionality of automatic attribute linking to a Product Family or Product data record.
+If some attribute is assigned other related attributes will be assigned as well.
+This is realized with the help of hierarchies.
+Attributes is a hierarchical entity.
+After a new record is created you can assign Associated Attributes and Associating Attributes to it.

-You can use associated attributes to manage attributes.
-To set them go to attribute page (Dashboard/Attributes) and select an attribute.
-There you will see 2 tabs: `ASSOCIATING ATTRIBUTES` and `ASSOCIATED ATTRIBUTES` (see picture below).

 ![discussion-button](../_assets/user-guide/ASSOCIATED_ATTRIBUTES/ASSOCIATED_ATTRIBUTES.png)

-- `ASSOCIATING ATTRIBUTES` tab shows parent attributes.
-You can select (arrow) existing attribute, create new one (+), refresh.
-Each attribute can be unassociated or unassociated and deleted.

-- `ASSOCIATED ATTRIBUTES` tab shows children attributes.
-You can select (arrow) existing attribute, create new one (+), refresh.
-Each attribute can be unassociated or unassociated and deleted.
+- **Associating Attributes** – are "parent" attributes, assigning of which will cause automatic assiging of the current attribute.
+- **Associated Attributes** – are "child" attributes, which will be automatically assigned if the current attribute is assigned.

-In quick search you can see attribute hierarchy (see picture below):
+In the Tree Panel you can see the full attribute hierarchy and change it by using drag-and-drop.

 ![discussion-button](../_assets/user-guide/ASSOCIATED_ATTRIBUTES/ASSOCIATED_ATTRIBUTES2.png)